molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 #### *SourceVariables* sheet

-The cohort variables are defined in the *SourceVariables* sheet.
+The variables of the tables specified above in the *SourceTables* sheet are defined in the *SourceVariables* sheet.

 | *Column name* | *Description* | *Remarks* |
 | --- | --- | --- |